Logarithmic Gromov-Witten theory with expansions: Abstract

 \section{Abstract}

-We construct a version of relative Gromov--Witten theory with expanded degenerations in the normal crossings setting and establish a degeneration formula for the resulting invariants.
-Given a simple normal crossings pair $(X,D)$, we construct virtually smooth and proper moduli spaces of curves in $X$ with prescribed boundary conditions along $D$.
-Each point in such a moduli space parameterizes maps from nodal curves to expanded degenerations of $X$ that are dimensionally transverse to the strata.
+We construct relative Gromov--Witten theory with expanded degenerations in the normal crossings setting and establish a degeneration formula for the resulting invariants.
+Given a simple normal crossings pair $(X,D)$, we show that there exist proper moduli spaces of curves in $X$ with prescribed boundary conditions along $D$, equipped with virtual classes.
+Each point in such a moduli space parameterizes a map from a nodal curve to an expanded degeneration of $X$ that is dimensionally transverse to the strata.
 In the context of maps to a simple normal crossings degeneration, the virtual fundamental class is known to decompose as a sum over tropical maps.
-We use the expanded formalism to reconstruct the virtual class attached to a tropical map in terms of spaces of maps to expansions attached to the vertices.
+We use the expanded formalism to prove the degeneration formula -- we reconstruct the virtual class attached to a tropical map in terms of spaces of maps to expansions attached to the vertices.